ndrewr/FSND4-ConferenceApp/README.md

 To represent the session *speaker* I just went with a String.
 I thought about making a specific Entity.
-Problem is from a User/Session creator point of view, introduces the burden of defining additional information on the speaker that the conference creator may not now.
+Problem is from a User/Session creator point of view, introduces the burden of defining additional information on the speaker that the conference creator may not know.

 Also it is possible that different conference creators may end up creating multiple speaker entities for the same person, perhaps with slightly different